Sanskrit Name: Hamsasana/Hansasana (हंसासन)

 Benefits Of Swan Pose:

-- Hamsasana always helps to keep energy and freshness in the body
+- Hamsasana always helps to keep energy and freshness in the body and strengthen your hands as the entire weight rest on the hands

 - With the practice of Hamsasana yoga, arms, shoulder, etc. become strong